PriscyC/PriscyC/README.md

 Hi there! 👋 I'm Priscillia Chidi, a Data Analyst 📊

 Welcome to my GitHub profile!
-I'm passionate about leveraging data to drive actionable insights and solve complex problems.
+I am a detail-oriented and data-driven professional, skilled in transforming data into actionable insights.

 Here you'll find a collection of projects showcasing my skills in data analysis, visualization, and storytelling.

 About Me
-- 🌟 Data Analyst with expertise in Microsoft Excel, SQL, and Power BI
-- 🌱 I’m currently learning Python
+- 🌱 Proficient in data cleaning, manipulation, visualization and  Skilled in the use of tools such as Python (NumPy, Pandas, Matplotlib, Seaborn, Scikit-learn, NLTK),SQL, Power BI and Excel
+- 🌱 Adept at creating compelling and comprehensive reports and dashboards to clearly communicate insights
+- 🌱 Skilled in training predictive models using Machine Learning Algorithms
+- 🌱 Algorithms With strong analytical and problem-solving skills
+- 🌱 Committed to data accuracy and integrity

 - 💞️ I’m looking to collaborate with anyone who shares a passion for leveraging data to drive insights, make informed decisions, and create positive impact
 - 💼 Currently seeking new opportunities to contribute to data-driven decision-making and